Picture this: You’re walking through a city carrying a camera ready to capture everyday moments.

 Optically stabilized / Nominal distortion.

-Agility is needed for navigating the busy Parisian streets.
+Agility is needed to navigate the busy Parisian streets.

 To prevent blurry photos, I used this optically stabilized Lens.